lubnaonline228/Hotels-and-properties-in-bangladesh/README.md

 ## Data Analytics

 Finally, I used the scraped and cleaned dataset to understand and analyze the data using the Tableau Dashboard.
-Here are the questions that I considered:

-1. Which 3 cities have the most hotels and properties listed on Booking.com?
-2. Is there a correlation between rating and the average price of hotels?
-3. Which city has the most expensive 4-star hotels?
-4. Are there any 5-star hotels in Rajshahi?
-What is the average price of a 4-star hotel in Rajshahi?
-5. Which 3 cities have the highest rating on Booking.com?
-6. In which cities can I find 4-star hotels in the price range of BDT 3,000 to 5,000?

 You can view the public dashboards in the following 2 links: <br>
 https://public.tableau.com/app/profile/nahid.akhtar/viz/HotelandPropertyDatafromBooking_com/Dashboard2?publish=yes